kubernetesLM/fivezha/README.md

 # fivezha
-Creating a new branch ie quick.
+Creating a new branch is quick & simple.